dangerdak/blog/_posts/2018-01-24-van-conversion-electrical-system.md

 These smart B2B chargers also require an ignition switch feed when used with smart alternators, so they know when the engine's running.
-This can be obtained from the car's fusebox, using a piggyback fuse.
+This can be obtained from the car's fusebox, using a piggyback fuse adaptor.

 In the 2015 Trafic this is located inside the glove box.